 If you BBQ often, then I recommend investing in a good thermometer with a probe.
-They will run you between $20 - $60 bucks, but in the long-run it is worth it.
+I like the DOT Thermometer from Thermoworks.

 Your meat has enough smoke, so adding more wood to the fire is not necessary at this point.
 Now you are simply rendering the tough connective tissue of the butt and producing tender, mouth watering meat.

 The butt needs to go to 195 degrees internal and this will take some time.